tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 - ##### <a name="doxy">Doxygen</a>

   The index page of your Doxygen html documentation should be complete and well written.
 This will be a second draft of the writing in mainpage.h, and probably the final draft.
 It should provide a brief overview/introduction to the software, then discuss specifics in the design and implementation that will assist any programmer who will be a new contributor to the code, and finally provide a user guide for non-technical users to be able to download, configure, and operate the simulator.
-If the text were on an 8.5x11 piece of paper, it should be 3-4 pages.
+If the text were on an 8.5x11 piece of paper, your entire mainpage.h should be 3-4 pages.
+Moreover, the font size you should use should be 10 or 11 point, and the line spacing should be the word default, which is 1.15 points.

   As part of your fresh clone prior to submission, please also compile the Doxygen and look at the generated webpages.

   > Make sure to place the Doxyfile in _project/docs_.
 Set the output directory to: `OUTPUT_DIRECTORY = ./docs` so that when it is compiled from the _project_ directory it will put the html and latex folders in the docs directory/folder.

   Additionally, continue to refine your in-code Doxygen documentation.
-This should include a brief description for **all** classes n the src directory and full documentation of Bus, Stop, Route and Passenger, as well as any other classes you made to assist in their primary responsibilities (PassengerLoaders, RouteFactory, etc.), if you made them.
+This should include a brief description for **all** classes in the src directory and full documentation of Bus, Stop, Route and Passenger, as well as any other classes you made to assist in their primary responsibilities (PassengerLoaders, RouteFactory, etc.), if you made them.

 - ##### <a name="style">Google Style Guide Compliance</a>